mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 pepper  I4      L8      NoCAP   NoPAREN I-NAME
 ```

+And then I added simple print statements to shed light on what the data looked like after the CSV parser read it:

 ```python
 for k, v in row.iteritems():
     print '[%s] (%s) -> [%s] (%s)' % (k, type(k), v, type(v))
 ```

-I ran it under the pandas implementation:
+I ran the modified code under the pandas implementation:

 ```bash
 $ bin/generate_data --data-path=/tmp/debug.csv --count=1 --offset=0